a15lam/pi-servo/README.md

 # pi-servo
-Run wiringPi GPIO commands using PHP.
+Run wiringPi GPIO commands to control a servo over hardware PWM using PHP.